axkirillov/gh-review/README.md

 ```

 # limitaions
-you can only run it from a folder that is a git repo that points to a github remote 🤷
+you can only run it in a folder that is a git repo 🤷